-&lt;sup>1 The actual COLA for FY 2022 is based on the CPI-W West Size A index.
+1 The actual COLA for FY 2022 is based on the CPI-W West Size A index.
 The relevant information is not available until January every year, after the budget process has already begun.
 Therefore, departments are directed to assume a COLA forecast by the Budget Office.
 For FY 2022, the actual COLA will be 1.6%.
-The difference will be used to cover expenses associated with the new State Family Leave law, which begins implementation in 2022.
+The difference will be used to cover expenses associated with the new State Family Leave law which begins implementation in January 2022.

+Policy

+Direction from

+the Chair and

+Balancing the

+General Fund

-Policy Direction from the Chair and Balancing the General Fund For FY 2022, the rates charged to departments are increased by 0.8% of base pay.
+For FY 2022, the rates charged to departments are increased by 0.8% of base pay.
 This internal rate increase, combined with the establishment of PERS side accounts and matching funds provided by the State as part of SB 1049 reforms, is expected to get the County to its final, long-term PERS rate.

 For FY 2022, internal service rates charged to departments for items such as information technology and facilities services are assumed to increase 3.9%.
 As the County's internal services are heavily labor dependent, the increase in personnel cost growth has put upward pressure on internal costs.
-For FY 2022, Department of County Assets (DCA) used a 1% constraint for rate-setting.
+For FY 2022, DCA applied a 1% constraint during the rate-setting process.